dobyrch/bootrom-gen/README.md

 * A 48x8 pixel png called *logo.png*
 * An 8x8 pixel png called *notice.png*

-It will output a list of comma separated bytes which can be inserted into the Game Boy boot ROM to show your custom image in place of the Nintendo logo.
+It modifies the standard Game Boy boot procedure to display your custom images in place of the Nintendo logo.
+Currently the patched ROM is outputted in binary format, so it is recommended that you pipe the output to a file.